Do you want to offer your clients representation before selected IRS representatives?

 Qualify to represent their clients before selected IRS representatives.

-Non-exempt preparers complete the Annual Federal Tax Refresher AFTR course (6 credit hours).
+Non-exempt preparers complete the Annual Federal Tax Refresher (AFTR) Course and Test.

-Download IRS Pub.
-5646 – Annual Filing Season Program Participants Continuing Education Requirements.
+For complete information concerning AFSP continuing education requirements and AFTR exemptions, please review IRS Publication 5646 – Annual Filing Season Program Participants Continuing Education Requirements.

 The IRS Annual Filing Season Program aims to recognize the efforts of return preparers who aspire to a higher level of professionalism.
 Those who choose to participate can meet the requirements by obtaining 18 hours of continuing education, including a six hour federal tax law refresher course with test.
 Upon completion of the requirements, the return preparer receives an Annual Filing Season Program – Record of Completion from the IRS.